dddogdiamond/concurrent_worker/README.md

 # ConcurrentWorker

-Concurrent worker in thread/process with preparation structure.
+Concurrent worker in thread/process with preparation mechanism.

 ## Installation